Jeremy Wariner: 2013 comeback

-Accolades and Awards
+Accolades and awards

 In 2014, Wariner was inducted into the Baylor Bears Hall of Fame.

 He was Inducted into the Texas Track and Field Coaches Hall of Fame, Class of 2016.

+Track records

+As of 19 September 2024, Wariner holds the following track records for 400 metres.

 Personal bests

 Personal life

 Wariner married attorney Sarah Nichols (now Wariner) in 2011.
 Together, the couple raises three children: Isabella, Lincoln, and Elijah.
-Outside of their personal careers, the Wariners own a Jimmy John's franchise in Dallas, Texas, where Jeremy also serves as general manager.
+Up until 2020, the Wariners owned a Jimmy John's franchise in Dallas, Texas, where Jeremy also served as general manager.

-As of 2021, Wariner was also head track coach at Parish Episcopal School in Dallas.
+Wariner was previously head track coach at Parish Episcopal School in Dallas.
+In July 2023, he moved to Liberty Christian School (Argyle, Texas) to be their head track and cross country coach, along with becoming their sports information and media coordinator.

 In the summer of 2018, Wariner was a "flex" player for Godspeed, a flag football team made mostly of former professional American football players that participated in the American Flag Football League (AFFL).
 The team was crowned the champion of participating pro teams but lost in the final match to the amateur champion team.

-Wariner's maternal great-great-great-grandmother was Cherokee.
+His maternal great-great-great-grandmother was Cherokee.